NIST 800-53: Complete Guide [2026]

 The complete list of NIST 800-53 Rev 5 control families is as follows:

-ID Family Name Number of Base Controls
+ID Control Family Name No. of Base Controls

 AC Access Control 25